 Marina Karides, professor and chair of sociology at UH Hilo, leads a research team of UH Hilo staff, faculty, alumni, and students, along with community experts, who are carrying out qualitative and quantitative research across the seven UH community colleges to evaluate gender equity in STEM.

-The project is funded by the National Science Foundation’s ADVANCE program, which contributes to the NSF’s goal of a more diverse and capable science and engineering workforce, including the recruitment, retention, and advancement of women in academic STEM fields.
+The project is funded by a $1 million grant from the National Science Foundation’s ADVANCE program, which contributes to the NSF’s goal of a more diverse and capable science and engineering workforce, including the recruitment, retention, and advancement of women in academic STEM fields.

 “The National Science Foundation is interested in supporting women academic scientists because we know that with diverse representation, we get better science, and phenomena are identified and looked at with different perspectives,” explains Karides, who is principal investigator of the grant.